 - Writing Assignment Design - we will use both informal, ungraded writing assignments and more formal assignments to expand your thinking about the content and develop your writing skills.

-- Learn to Write - essay exams; here's where I uncap my proverbial red pen and see how well you're able to integrate what you've learned in our Writing Workshops into your writing.
+- Learn to Write - Unit writing assignments; here's where I uncap my proverbial red pen and see how well you're able to integrate what you've learned in our Writing Workshops into your writing.
 No matter your planned career path from here, effective written communication skills will serve you well, so we're going to work hard to improve them.

-- Written Feedback from the Instructor - It will take me a while to return your exams.
-This is because I mark them up thoroughly and provide detailed feedback in both a grading rubric (you'll see before you complete each exam), and in writing.
+- Written Feedback from the Instructor - It will take me a while to return your writing submissions because I mark them up thoroughly and provide detailed feedback in both a grading rubric and in writing.
 You'll need this feedback then to complete your subsequent self-assessment activities.

 - To be a better writer at the end of the semester than you were at the start.
 It's really that simple!
 You're only in competition with yourself.